- Sophia Li has been the lead manager since 2015 and is supported by experienced co-manager Martin Lau

 FSSA, alongside the broader First Sentier Investors group, place responsible investing at the heart of what they do.
 They believe identifying the companies that are driving sustainable outcomes, and whose management have the highest governance standards, are key for long-term returns and keeping shareholder interests aligned.

-Each company should also cause little, if any, harm to the environment or the labour they employ.
+Li places a particular emphasis on engagement as Japanese companies, historically, have lagged in certain areas of ESG.
+Li engages with each company to help improve things like information disclosure.
+Alongside this each company should cause little, if any, harm to the environment or the labour they employ.
 If Li and her team don't think a business meets these standards or is doing enough to address a particular problem, they won't invest.

-Since the fund launched in October 2015, it’s returned 96.42%, while the average fund in the IA Japan sector rose 56.23%*.
-Li’s growth-focused investment style largely remained in favour over the period, which helped performance.
-Our analysis suggests the managers’ ability to select outstanding companies, regardless of their size or what sector they’re in, provided a further boost.
+Since the fund launched in October 2015, it’s returned 114.97%, while the average fund in the IA Japan sector has delivered a return of 74.05%*.
+Our analysis suggests that the managers’ ability to select outstanding companies, regardless of their size or what sector they’re in, has provided a boost to performance.
+On top of this, Li’s growth-focused investment style has largely remained in favour over the period, which has also helped performance.
 Remember past performance isn't a guide to the future.

 |Annual percentage growth|